 The second reaction is a defensive, risk mitigation response.

 These clients are looking to rationalize, or divest their portfolios, or else protect their investments; By finding ways to reshape assets and add value.
 They tend to be either firm concerned about their holdings or maybe were not fast or aggressive enough in divesting away from sectors such as retail or hospitality, or they may have large teams focussed more on growth and are in need of ‘work out skills’.
 They may also be focussed on internal management as the work environment changes, to remote working and are in need of COOs to manage teams and continue to focus on one of their strongest assets – culture.
 International consulting and international development consulting.

 Both sets of clients are active.

 On the micro and individual level, we’ve seen two trends that are again very different from what was seen post-GFC:

-Second – a strong sense of positivity and wanting to capitalise on an opportunity.
-We have seen several senior executives appraising the landscape and thinking that now could also be the time to create a move either to an entrepreneurial risk-taker at the centre of a future wave of action or an even bigger firm looking to feature a unique, non-traditional skill set to their team.
-This increase in interest from top tier talent is further fueled by the uncertainty around the values of their carry.
-But the focus seems to be shifting yet again towards the opportunity ahead rather than the comp structure that was designed to retain talent.
+Second – a strong sense of positivity and wanting to capitalize on an opportunity.
+We have seen several senior executives appraising the landscape and thinking that now could also be the time to create a move either to an entrepreneurial risk-taker at the center of a future wave of action or an even bigger firm looking to feature a unique, non-traditional skill set to their team.
+This increase in interest from top-tier talent is further fueled by the uncertainty around the values of their carry.
+But the focus seems to be shifting yet again towards the opportunity ahead, rather than the comp structure that was designed to retain talent.